 “Janet Planet” by Eleanor Lerman is available in a Kindle edition.
 Click here to download from Amazon

 Janet Planet is a unique work that attempts to showcase the young and rebellious spirit of a Woodstock generation that eventually grew up-and away-from those glorious hippie days.
 In the novel, Janet Harris-known as Janet Planet-is the reader’s guide into and out of the psychedelic years as she joins Jorge Castelan (a fictionalized Castaneda) and his circle of women and

 …….
 Read more about Janet Planet – Eleanor Lerman

 “The Blonde on the Train” by Eleanor Lerman is available on Kindle.
 Click to download from Amazon.

-From Greenwich Village in the ’60s to Woodstock, NY, to an airport in the Midwest, Eleanor Lerman’s stunning short stories explore the disenchantment of this world, with love
+From Greenwich Village in the ’60s to Woodstock, NY, to an airport in the Midwest, Eleanor Lerman’s stunning short stories explore the disenchantment of this world, with love and hope and humor.